SpigotBasics/basics/README.md

 It is not often updated, so better create your own using `gradlew dokkaHtml` or `gradlew dokkaJavadoc` in the core project.

+## Note to Contributors
+Contributions are always welcome from anyone!

+> [!WARNING]\
+> Contributions from CMarco, however, are not welcome and will be rejected.

 ## Create a new module
 To create a new module, use the `createModule` task.
 It will ask you for the module name, which should be `[a-z0-9_-]+`.